uncertainty-reading-group/uncertainty-reading-group.github.io/index.md

 My research focuses on **efficient** machine learning methods for **uncertainty estimation** for different **input** and **output types**.
 In particular, I am interested in defining **desiderata**, **models** and **evaluation** methods for practical uncertainty estimation in real world applications.

-Other research interests include Structure Learning, Causal Inference and Efficient Machine Learning models.
+Other research interests include structure Learning, causal Inference and efficient machine learning models.

 If you are interested in discussing with me, contact me per email or on twitter :)